 - 120 ml stout (check it is vegan)

-To serve alight, warm 3-4 tbsp brandy in a small jug the microwave.
+- To serve alight, warm 3-4 tablespoon brandy in a small jug the microwave.
 Just before bringing to the table, pour the brandy over the pudding then light with a match.

 .